yusuf8ahmed/fabric/docs/layout.md

 ### Demo

  Putting it all together.
-The default background color for a card is white, but you can change this by overriding the `background-color` property in the `.card` class.
 There is also a built in class `.no-background-color` that creates a nearly transparent card.
 We have also built out a header that works well inside of the `.card-container`.

+ The default background color for a card is white, but you can change this by overriding the `background-color` property in the `.card` class.

+ {% highlight scss %}
+ .card {
+   &.green-background {
+     background-color: $color-green;
+   }
+ }
+ {% endhighlight %}

 {% example html %}
 <div class="card-container example">